Futures Broker

 Understanding the difference between the two main types of brokers is critical for fund safety.

 A trader wants to trade E-mini S&P 500 futures.
-They choose a discount futures broker known for low commissions.
+They choose a discount futures broker known for low commissions and a robust mobile platform.

 FAQs